 'Sup.
 Tad here to bring you the full rundown on the most exciting land to ever hit this galaxy, or at least the galaxy known as Walt Disney World Resort.

-Since the land's opening, we've made several trips to Batuu, and I can confidently self-proclaim myself as a galactic expert.
-I'll be sharing all of the important "deets" and my tips about the new land.
-That way, you'll have everything you need to know in order to prepare for your own visit!
+Since the land's opening, we've made several trips to Batuu and continue to update the guide as we go!
+We're sharing all of the important about the new land, so you'll have everything you need to know to prepare for your own visit!

 Our Galactic Guide to Star Wars: Galaxy's Edge at Walt Disney World

 Now I may not be as wise as Yoda or as strong as Luke (that's Skywalker to all of you), but I can tell you Star Wars: Galaxy's Edge toadally rocks.
-As if that wasn't enough, Walt Disney World is building a high-end, highly immersive Star Wars-themed hotel (opening date to be announced) that will take it to the next level.
+As if that wasn't enough, Walt Disney World is building a high-end, highly immersive Star Wars-themed hotel (set to open in 2021) that will take it to the next level.
 For now, I've put together this awesome guide that includes everything about the land, the rides, the restaurants ... plus, the most important subject — the best time to visit Star Wars: Galaxy's Edge at Walt Disney World!
 Be sure to bookmark this post, because I'll be updating it as we continue to explore Batuu.
 So, my fellow Padawans, let's hop to it!

 Overview and Location of Star Wars: Galaxy's Edge at Walt Disney World